Inter Milan wins first Serie A title since 2010

 Inter Milan won its first Serie A title in more than a decade after second-place Atalanta drew 1-1 at Sassuolo on Sunday.

-The city of Milan erupted into a cacophony of car horns after the final whistle confirmed Inter as champion, and fans immediately started gathering in the main square in front of the cathedral to celebrate.
+The city of Milan erupted into a cacophony of car horns after the final whistle confirmed Inter as champion — with an insurmountable 13-point lead with four matches to spare — and fans immediately started gathering in the main square in front of the cathedral to celebrate.

+Thousands of Nerazzurri fans congregated in Piazza Duomo, with flags and scarves, chanting and singing as they jumped and clapped with little heed to coronavirus restrictions.
+Almost all wore masks but many were pulled down below their chins.

 It was Inter’s first trophy since 2011 and the first Serie A title since 2010, when it claimed the treble of the league, Champions League and Italian Cup.